iadeelriaz/iadeelriaz/README.md

 - Mostly work on private repositories
 - Strong analytical frame of mind
 - Strong urge to solve problem and puzzle
-- Currently working as a Tema Lead and Lead Developer at WittySol [link](https://wittysol.com)
+- Currently working as a Team Lead and Lead Developer at WittySol [link](https://wittysol.com)

 <br><br>